Fire atop county offices limited to rooftop

 By 9:20 a.m., Folsted said, all 125 employees affected were either telecommuting or had another space in the building to work from.

-A deep cleaning of the building is planned for this weekend, said Rsyavy, that will include ductwork.
+A deep cleaning of the building , that will include ductwork is planned for this weekend, said Rsyavy.
 All employees are expected to be back at their assigned work stations early next week.

 Firefighters were on scene for less than an hour, Dienst said, noting how quickly they were able to contain the fire.